wavejumper/rehook/README.md

 [:div {:rehook/id :my-unique-key} "I will be instrumented!"]
 ```

+Note: this key gets compiled out when running outside of `rehook.test`!

-We can then invoke props and view the props (and children) using the following fns:
+We can then invoke props and view the props and children using the following fns:

 * `rehook.test/children` - returns a collection of children
 * `rehook.test/get-prop` - returns the props of the component